Skip to Content

 (Personally/As for me,) I prefer speaking French!

-Moi can also appear in the context of an imperative mood (command).
-For example:
+Moi can also be used in the imperative (command) mood.

 Parle-moi!